GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 Next we have our output, `D3D11` gives us the possibility to write to multiple render targets, but we are not doing that, so we'll just be writing a `float4` as our output, which is an RGBA color.

-Notice how we have another semantic string attached to the `color` field, this semantic string specifies which render target we want to be writing to, the `0` after `SV_Target` is the index of our render target, in our case, we have only one so we write `SV_Target0` or `SV_Target`.
+Notice how we have another semantic string attached to the `color` field, this semantic string specifies which render target we want to be writing to, the `0` after `SV_Target` is the index of our render target, in our case, we have only one, so we write `SV_Target0` or `SV_Target`.

 `D3D11` lets us write up to 8 render targets simultaneously from the same pixel shader, those come in handy when implementing more advanced shading techniques, for example a popular technique that uses 4 or more